aliouuuw/travelex/docs/CONVEX_MIGRATION_COMPLETION.md

 - ✅ **Improved user experience** with real-time updates
 - ✅ **Enhanced developer productivity** with better tooling
 - ✅ **Future-ready architecture** for advanced features
+- ✅ **Clean codebase** with all unused dependencies removed

 The migration validates Convex as an excellent choice for complex platforms requiring real-time functionality, robust payment processing, and seamless user experiences.
-TravelEx is now positioned for rapid scaling and feature development on a solid, modern foundation.
+TravelEx is now positioned for rapid scaling and feature development on a solid, modern foundation with a clean, optimized architecture.

 **🚀 READY FOR PRODUCTION:** The platform is now fully operational and ready for production deployment with comprehensive payment processing, reservation management, and real-time driver dashboards.
+All technical debt has been resolved and the codebase is optimized for future development.